In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

 Thanks to its lanyard, the Baby Buddha is also hands-free.
-However, some users find the system to be clunky, given the dangling bottles and tubes.
-Although it is hands-free, you need to pay attention to avoid tangles when multitasking during pumping sessions, and you'll need a pumping bra to hold the collection bottles in place.
-We think these are minor trade-offs for the added convenience of hands-free pumping.
+However, some users feel the system is clunky, given the dangling bottles and tubes.
+You need to pay attention to avoid tangles or pulling tubing, and you'll need a pumping bra to secure the collection bottles.
 It is important to note that while it is hands-free, it is not discreet like the Elvie or Momcozy.

 The Spectra S1 Plus has a rechargeable battery and can fit in a dedicated breast pump bag for easy access to pumping supplies.